Atlantic slave trade: African opposition to the slave trade

-John Newton was a captain of slave ships and recorded in his personal journal how Africans mutinied on ships, and some were successful in overtaking the crew.
-For example, in 1730 the slave ship Little George departed from the Guinea Coast in route to Rhode Island with a cargo of ninety-six enslaved Africans.
-A few of the slaves slipped out of their iron chains and killed three of the watchmen on deck and imprisoned the captain and the rest of the crew.
-The Africans received a promise of freedom in a deal made with the captain and his crew.
-Africans reclaimed the ship and sailed it back to Africa's shore.
-The captain and crew failed in their attempt to re-enslave the Africans.
+John Newton was the captain of an English slave ship who later became an ordained minister and an abolitionist.
+He recorded in his ship's log several attempted insurrections on his own ship, and observes that some were successful in seizing other ships.
+In 1730 the slave ship Little George departed from the Guinea Coast and sailed for Rhode Island with a cargo of 96 enslaved Africans.
+A few slaves slipped out of their shackles, killed three watchmen on deck, and imprisoned the captain and crew.
+The revolting slaves took control of the ship and sailed it back to the Sierra Leone River in Africa.
+After failing to frighten them with a bottle bomb and threats of sinking the ship, the captain and his crew made a deal with the Africans for the opposing sides to liberate each other.
+When the ship reached the shoreline, the Africans fled.